TREASURIES-Prices dip as investors buy stocks; eyes on Boston

 By Luciana Lopez

-NEW YORK, April 19 U.S. Treasuries prices edged down on Friday after a two-day rally left yields near four-month lows and investors turned to battered stocks, with many focused on the hunt for a bombing suspect in Boston that nearly emptied that city's financial district.
+NEW YORK, April 19 U.S. Treasuries prices edged down on Friday after a two-day rally left yields near four-month lows and investors turned to battered stocks, even as the hunt for a bombing suspect in Boston nearly emptied that city's financial district.

-Reassurance from Japan's finance minister that other industrialized nations accepted that Japan's $1.4 trillion stimulus plan was designed to buoy a stagnating economy and thus was in line with a previous G20 agreement also supported riskier assets.
+Also helping riskier assets were reassurance from Japan's finance minister that other industrialized nations accepted that Japan's $1.4 trillion stimulus plan was designed to buoy a stagnating economy and thus was in line with a previous G20 agreement.

-Investors also bought stocks after the Standard & Poor's 500 index closed below a key level in the previous session for the first time this year.
-Quarterly earnings results from Microsoft and Google also helped boost the Nasdaq.
+Investors also scooped up stocks after the Standard & Poor's 500 index closed below a key level in the previous session for the first time this year.
+Quarterly results from Microsoft and Google also helped boost the Nasdaq.

 The market is "pausing here, taking a breath, seeing more earnings come out," said Dimitri Delis, interest-rate strategist at BMO Capital Markets in Chicago.